JennyZhangxc/IQ-link/admin/H-contribution.md

-We declare that the work toward our submission of Stage F was distributed among the group members as follows:
+We declare that the work toward our submission of Stage H was distributed among the group members as follows:

-* u6041747 52
+* u6041747 33.3
-* u6137273 38
+* u6137273 33.3
-* u5693650 10
+* u5693650 33.3

 Signed: Lei Huang (u6041747), Wei Wei (u6137273), and Yuqiang Li (u5693650)